biswas006/Deep-Learning--Steel-Defect-Detection/README.md

 ## Usage
 Once you access the web app in your web browser, you will see a sidebar with input sliders for various medical attributes.
 Adjust the sliders to input the corresponding values for each attribute.

-After providing the input values, the app will use a machine learning model (Random Forest Classifier) trained on the dataset to make a prediction.
+After providing the input values, the app will use a machine learning model (SVM Classifier) trained on the dataset to make a prediction.
 It will display whether the person is likely to have diabetes or not based on the input attributes.

 ### Screenshot of the Web App
 ![Web App Screenshot](https://github.com/biswas006/Diabetes-Prediction-ML-App/assets/54642211/663068aa-2c0b-4516-98c3-02a2778a9a1c)